Morialta Community Centre

 Classes consist of different segments including cardio, strength and core based formats that change every week, with a variety of musical styles.
-There are classes on Mondays and Wednesdays at 9.30am.
+Classes are on Mondays .
 For more details ring the church office on 8331 9344

 For information on the Square Dancing groups that meets at our hall please visit their website.